Severson-Group/eMach/docs/source/EM_analyzers/bspm_jmag2d_analyzer.rst

 ****************

 Bearingless motors are electric machines capable of simultaneously creating both torque and forces.
 FEA tools are generally required to evaluate the performance capabilities of these machines.
-This analyzer does everything that is required for evaluating a BPSM design from drawing the machine geometry to solving the magnetic vector potential matrices.
+This analyzer does everything that is required for evaluating a BSPM design from drawing the machine geometry to solving the magnetic vector potential matrices.
 The code has been tested and confirmed to be compatible with
 JMAG v19 and above.
 The motor shaft and magnets are assumed to be conductive, and therefore, eddy current losses are enabled in these components.
 As there are several configurations that can be modifies for any FEA evaluation, a ``JMAG_2D_Config`` is provided to work